rackerlabs/technical-blog/_posts/2015-08-20-install-openstack-from-source6.md

 * [Install Neutron on the Network node](https://developer.rackspace.com/blog/install-openstack-from-source4/)
 * [Install the Compute node](https://developer.rackspace.com/blog/install-openstack-from-source5/)

-Previously we installed the Identity service (keystone), Image service (glance), Networking service (neutron) and the Compute service (nova) onto the controller node as well as neutron onto the network node and nova and neutron onto the compute node..
+Previously we installed the Identity service (keystone), Image service (glance), Networking service (neutron) and the Compute service (nova) onto the controller node as well as neutron onto the network node and nova and neutron onto the compute node.
 In this section we turn our attention to finishing up by installing the Volume service (cinder) and dashboard (horizon) onto the controller node.
 <!-- more -->

 As we finish up our OpenStack intallation, we turn our attention to both cinder and horizon.
 First we start with cinder and like we have done before we create the cinder user and the directories that the cinder user needs: